Blog

 ‘By treating special category data differently, GDPR aims to strike a balance between protecting individuals' privacy rights and allowing necessary data processing for legitimate purposes such as healthcare, research, or employment, while minimising the risks associated with the misuse of this particularly sensitive information.
 There are separate rules that apply to personal data regarding criminal allegations, however, the list does not include financial data which although potentially highly sensitive and confidential in nature, does not raise the same fundamental issues.’

-Some examples of sensitive or special category data include:
+Some types of sensitive or special category data include:

 1. Details of your religion, race and ethnicity